pyrlkit/pyrlkit/README.md

 Run `poetry install`

-We have a poetry lockfile to make sure the correct dependencies are set correctly
+We have a poetry lockfile to make sure the correct dependencies are installed

-You can build it as well but keep in mind that it is a work in progress

 ### Prerequisites

-All dependencies will be installled via the pip package
+All dependencies will be installled via the pip package.

 ### Installing

 A simple `pip install pyrlkit` should install the library, once it is up and running

+If you are running locally, you can run `poetry install`

 ## 🎈 Usage <a name="usage"></a>